f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-You can view a more detailed tenant status using the **Tenant Managment > Tenant Details** webUI page.
+You can view a more detailed tenant status using the **Tenant Management > Tenant Details** webUI page.
 You may select a refresh period, and a specific tenant to monitor in deeper detail:

 .. image:: images/rseries_deploying_a_tenant/image80.png
   :align: center